fathimakm/web_security_notes/sql_injection.md

 when the attacker uses the same communication channel to both launch the attack and gather the result of the attack
 - retrieved data is presented directly in the application web page

-    * Error-based sql Injection: Where you force the database to generate an error giving you more information about how things operate at the back end.
+    * __Error-based sql Injection__: Where you force the database to generate an error giving you more information about how things operate at the back end.

-    * Union based Sql injection : It's a technique that leverages the union operator to combine the result of two queries into a single one.
+    * __Union based Sql injection__ : It's a technique that leverages the union operator to combine the result of two queries into a single one.

     - the number and order of columns must be the same in all queries, data type must be the same
     - to determine the column (use ORDER BY, use NULL VALUES)